jordanisaacs/snowfalldb/notes.md

 Linux portion that was yanked out of vmtouch: [link](https://gist.github.com/tvaleev/c3489f8a25449fcefac5847cdb05cb3c)

+`man 2 mincore`

-Powered by the [mincore](https://man7.org/linux/man-pages/man2/mincore.2.html) syscall which returns whether pages are in RAM.
+Powered by the `mincore` syscall which returns whether pages are in RAM.
 AKA detect if the memory will cause a page fault if accessed.

 # I/O